North Korea fires suspected ballistic missile

-North Korea fired a suspected ballistic missile off its east coast on Wednesday (local times), authorities in Japan said, according to Reuters.
+North Korea has launched what could be a ballistic missile, Japan’s Coast Guard said early on Tuesday (local time), according to The Guardian.

-Japan's coast guard, which first reported the launch, said it could be a ballistic missile, but did not provide further details.

-South Korea's Joint Chiefs of Staff, meanwhile, said North Korea fired an unidentified projectile off the east coast, without elaborating.
+South Korea’s military also reported that North Korea had fired an unidentified projectile off its east coast.

+The incident marks the second time in recent days that North Korea has fired a missile.
+Last week, Pyongyang said it had test fired a "hypersonic missile" that successfully hit a target.

+Last Wednesday’s launch was the first by North Korea since October and was detected by several militaries in the region, drawing criticism from governments in the United States, South Korea, and Japan.

 North Korea regularly launches ballistic missiles and had a series of such tests in late 2021, the most recent of which was in October when it test-fired a new ballistic missile from a submarine.